 - Mast Configuration and Sails (sloop, fractional rig sloop, ketch, schooner, yawl, cutter, cat)

 The hull is the main part of a sailboat, which is usually made of metal or wood.
-Hull type are described by the number of hulls.
+Hull type is described by the number of hulls.

 - Monohull – one hull